 The Book of Regrets

 Key to the plot is the one book in the Midnight Library that is different from the others: The Book of Regrets.
 Every chapter is a different year of Nora’s life, and every chapter contains a long list of regrets.
-As the book goes on, the chapters get longer and longer and longer.
 It’s a hefty book.